hamzatamyachte/hamzatamyachte/README.md

 ### About me

- - 👋 Hi, I’m @hamzatamyachte
+ - 👋 Hi, My name is @hamzatamyachte

-A software developer and moodle e-learning specialist. with 9 years of dev experiences.
-I'm live now at The Hague, 🇳🇱 Netherlands.
-And currently working with [Ldesignmedia](https://ldesignmedia.nl).
+I am a seasoned software developer and e-learning specialist with a wealth of experience spanning 9 years.
+I am currently based in The Hague, 🇳🇱 Netherlands, where I am employed at [Ldesignmedia](https://ldesignmedia.nl) as a software developer.